Quick Start

 {{{$count} Mississippi}}

-Furthermore, it's really useful when you want to apply certain formatting options onto an input value everytime it's used within the message.
+Furthermore, it's really useful when you want to apply certain formatting options onto an input value every time it's used within the message.

 .input {$x :number style=percent}